 be linear.

-Users should experiment with different width
+Users should experiment with different width values to

 understand how this affects identification of linear regions and rate